Gauthier-Gad/team/InstallVM.md

 Also you will need to install open-vm-tools, open-vm-desktop, to copy paste stuffs between host and guest, and have a full screen for the linux guest.

-### 1.How to setup Internet Connection for Virtual Machines in VMWare
+### 1.How to setup Internet Connection inside linux VM

 ---